MD2Korg/software.md2k.org/content/howto/mPerf/_index.md

 ## Installation
 1. Download the [latest version of mCerebrum](https://github.com/MD2Korg/mCerebrum-Study/releases/latest) and install the APK file on an Android 5.0+ device.
 2. Follow the on-screen instructions on your Android device to complete the installation.
-3. When the installation is complete, open mCerebrum.
+3. When the installation is complete, open mCerebrum by tapping the mCerebrum app icon on your phone.
 You should see the home screen as shown here:

 {{< figure src="/img/howto/mCerebrumSplashDefault.png" title="mCerebrum Splash screen" caption="">}}